Affiliated groups and organisations

-Affiliated groups are external groups that have an agreed partnership with BAPM to support and promote each other.
+Affiliated groups are external groups or organisations that have an agreed partnership with BAPM to support and promote each other.
 To become affiliated with BAPM please apply here.

 Current Affiliated Groups